ruig2/KafkaRustCodec/gsoc.md

 ## Achievements

-In this section we will describe the achievements of the project in three parts.
+In this section, we will describe the achievements of the project in three parts.

 ### Kafka Codec